-- 7. Click Next to continue. - 8.
+- g.
+Bring the source Client Access Point online.
+DNS registration will change the IP address back to the source IP address. - h.
+If desired, reset your TTL value back to its original value. - If it is not already, DNS registration must be enabled for a source cluster name for DNS failover to function properly.
+You should not allow the source cluster name to come online if your source fails over. - 2.
+From the Servers page, right-click the server you want to protect and select Protect.
+You can also highlight a server, click Create a New Job in the toolbar, then select Protect. - 3.
 Choose the type of workload that you want to protect.
 Under Server Workloads, in the Workload types pane, select Files and Folders.
 In the Workload items pane, you will see the volumes and shares (if any) for your source, or if you are protecting a cluster, you will see your cluster groups.
 Select the volumes, shares, or cluster groups that you want to protect.
 You can select your files and folders in more detail in the Replication Rules section.